Los Angeles wooden arbor, pergola, patio cover, fence, deck, driveway gate, entry gate, garden gate, tree house and play house designer and builder.

 • Redwood ~ A distinctive pink/red colored wood which ages to gray.
 The red heartwood is naturally resistant to damage from termites and moisture.
 Any white part of a redwood board, known as sapwood, has little resistance to termites and rot.
 I use Construction Grade Heart Redwood, commonly known as Con Heart (see photo), which has no sapwood and some knots.
 For trim, I hand select the best clear redwood (see photo) with the least amount of sapwood possible.
 I can also use more expensive grades of redwood, if your budget permits.

 • Mangaris (Red Balau) ~ A dense grained, reddish-brown hardwood (see photo) from Indonesia/Thailand that ages to a silver gray like Teak.
 It stains up like Mahogany and is more durable than Redwood.
 See the rich color of the unstained wood (see photo).
+However, Mangaris needs to be treated with oil on all sides of the boards to prevent cupping, to which it is vulnerable.

 Related Links and Resources